Columnstore Indexes Guide

 These are key terms and concepts are associated with columnstore indexes.

 A columnstore is data that is logically organized as a table with rows and columns, and physically stored in a column-wise data format.

 A rowstore is data that is logically organized as a table with rows and columns, and then physically stored in a row-wise data format.
 This has been the traditional way to store relational table data.
-In SQL Server, rowstore is the underlying data storage format for a heap, a clustered index, and an in-memory table.
+In SQL Server, rowstore refers to table where the underlying data storage format is a heap, a clustered index, or a memory-optimized table.

 A row group is a group of rows that are compressed into columnstore format at the same time.
 A rowgroup usually contains the maximum number of rows per rowgroup which is 1,048,576 rows.